Tennessene/jDOSBox/README.md

 ------
 -compile <name>

-Note: Not availabe in jdosbox_applet.jar
+Note: Not available in jdosbox_applet.jar

  * Example: `java -jar jdosbox.jar -compile doom`

 Result: This will produce a file called doom.jar in the current directory with blocks that were compiled while you ran the program.

-See the [compiler] section in the config file for options to fine tune what gets compiled.
+See the [compiler] section in the config file for options to fine-tune what gets compiled.

 -fullscreen

- * Starts the app in full screen mode
+ * Starts the app in full-screen mode

 -pcap
 -pcapport